How to Write the Johns Hopkins Supplemental Essay: Examples + Guide 2025/2026

 This research university is renowned for its robust science and medical programs, but school officials make it clear they’re looking for more than academic stars.
-Each year, they fill their quads and classrooms with not just deep thinkers but doers.
+Each year, they fill their quads and classrooms with not just deep thinkers, but also doers.

 How do you show you’re just what they’re looking for?
 JHU officials take the time to note that your essays are especially important in revealing to them who you are and “how you actually think.”
 And they give you two such opportunities: the Common App personal statement (which, hopefully, you’ve already written) and one supplemental essay, explored in detail below.